-If you’ve recently run an internet search for something sensitive, you might wonder if other people could have seen your query.
-This is especially concerning if you’re using someone else’s WiFi or mobile connection.
-One of the biggest questions is whether your browsing or search history will show up on the phone or internet bill.
+If you’ve recently searched for something sensitive on your mobile phone, you might wonder if other people could have seen your query.
+It’s especially concerning if you use someone else’s Wi-Fi or someone else pays your mobile phone bill.
+One of the biggest questions is whether your browsing or search history will show up on the cell phone or internet bill.

 If you are worried that someone can view your internet history via the monthly invoice, continue reading.
 I’ve detailed some common privacy concerns around uncovering personal information, private search history, and browsing habits.